-My name is John Wapula and I'm withing to say what I have learn on drugs and Poind of dog wanters Difing out training in soptember I learn that drug que very dangerous and those can bring me a by of problem such as being expelled from school, poor thinking. disease of liver poor academic performance, separation from griends and in long term it can damage my bearn on even couse death. ) was also taught that a good gentleman resports other people uses Please, Excuse me, I'm sorry and Thank you I would like to be a true gentleman so I'll be respecting offices and I'll be saying sorry when I make mistake, excuse me when I need something, Please and I'll also be saying thank you whon something good is done to me-John Wagela-Grade 7.
+and the state of the My name is John Wapala and I'm withing to say what I have learnt on drugs and boing of good manners.
+Defing our training in Soptember 1 learnt that day very dangenus and thou can bring me a bit of probl such as being expelled from school, poor thinking, discase of liver poor academic performance, separation from priends and in long term it can damage my bearn even couse death.
+I was also taught that a good gentleman respects other people, uses Please, Excuse me, I'm sorry a Thank you I would like to be a true gentleman so I'll be respecting others God and I'll be saying sorry who 1 make mistable, excuse me when I rood something, Please and I'll also be saying thank you when something good is done to me-John Wagula-Grade 7.